 Host nation: Slovakia.
 AXA Arena NTC, Bratislava (Clay, Indoors)

 This is the first confrontation between these neighbouring countries since Slovakia first disputed the Davis Cup as an independent nation in 1994.
-In the absence of any background, the home venue for this tie had to be decided by lotter.
+In the absence of any background, the home venue for this tie had to be decided by lot.
 Slovakia made it through to the Qualifiers following an impressive 3–1 victory over Switzerland, while the Czechs defeated Bosnia and Herzegovina 3–2.
-This alludes to how the home and away venues are decided, but it is never explained.
-Is it explained somewhere else?

 Host nation: Austria.
 Steiermarkhalle Schwarzlsee in Premstätten, Graz (Hard, Indoors)